 TechHire New Mexico reports more than 8,000 open technology positions across New Jersey.

 Higher Education in New Mexico

-The majority of computer science programs are found within the state’s robust network of public universities.
-Widely considered the chief science and technology college in the state, the New Mexico Institute of Mining & Technology (New Mexico Tech) delivers a STEM-focused education closely resembling the nation’s top polytechnic institutes.
+The majority of computer science programs are found within the state's robust network of public universities.
+Widely considered the chief science and technology college in the state, New Mexico Tech delivers a STEM-focused education closely resembling the nation's top polytechnic institutes.
 Some of the best computer science schools in New Mexico are the University of New Mexico at Albuquerque and New Mexico State University.

 New Mexico computer science schools offer relatively affordable, competitive options for higher education.
 The relatively low cost of living coupled with the unique art and culture in the state makes New Mexico an attractive choice for those weighing their educational options.